immutant/immutant/docs/guides/web.md

 * `wrap-websocket` - attach websocket callbacks to your Ring handler
-* `wrap-session` - enables session sharing among your Ring handler and its WebSockets, as well as automatic session replication when your app is deployed to a WildFly or EAP cluster.
+* `wrap-session` - enables session sharing among your Ring handler and its WebSockets, as well as automatic session replication when your app is deployed to a WildFly cluster.
 * `wrap-development` - included automatically by `run-dmc`, this aggregates some middleware handy during development.